Citizenship

 Citizenship – U.S. nationals owe allegiance to the United States government and are also entitled to its protection.
 He/she enjoys the highest level of rights and privileges afforded by the U.S. constitution.

-Becoming an U.S. citizen by virtue of naturalization imposes a sole loyalty to the U.S. Flag and people.
-Naturalization process enables an immigrant to become a U.S. citizen.
+Becoming a U.S. citizen by virtue of naturalization imposes a sole loyalty to the U.S. flag and people.
+The naturalization process enables an immigrant to become a U.S. citizen.
 Those immigrants who have maintained a period of continuous U.S. residence and presence can then apply for naturalization.
 Such lawful permanent residents (LPRs) are eligible to work in the United States.

 Based on statistics, U.S. citizenship was conferred through naturalization upon 537,000 individuals in 2004.
 This represents an increase in the annual number of naturalized LPRs, which had declined since 2000 when 889,000 persons were naturalized.